rwrozelle/audio-media-player/README.md

 ```
 ## Internet Radio m3u file
 Only a small portion of internet radio stations play correctly, here is an example of a working station, ADF 2_7 appears to be able to play more radio stations than previously:
+Using the transcoding to MP3 appears to really help with Radio stations.
 ```
 #EXTM3U
 #EXTINF:0,Jazz Groove - East